-The HBCU Leadership Summit provides a leadership development and advocacy training program that empowers LGBTQ HBCU students to act as change-agents on their campuses and in their communities.
+The annual HBCU Leadership Summit is a leadership development and advocacy training program that empowers LGBTQ HBCU students to act as change-agents on their campuses and in their communities.
 Throughout the four-day summit, students focus on self-awareness, awareness of others, courageous actions, and collaboration by engaging in workshops, team building activities, group projects, and service projects.
-Students leave with the skills and competence to lead resourcefully and effectively through the intersections of race, religion, gender identity, class and sexual orientation.
+Students leave with the skills and competence to lead resourcefully and effectively through the intersections of race, religion, gender identity, class, and sexual orientation.
 Click here for additional information and way to get involved.